SusmitaBehera/master/README.md

-# master
+# My Projects
-This is for my different types of project.
+This is for my different types of projects.
 I have completed the below projects.
-TikTakToe Project in Python
+*TikTakToe Project in Python